She-Hulk: Attorney at Law: Casting

 In January 2021, Ginger Gonzaga was cast as Nikki Ramos, Walters' best friend, and Renée Elise Goldsberry was cast that April as Mallory Book.
 Jameela Jamil was cast in June 2021 as Titania, with Josh Segarra joining the following month as Augustus "Pug" Pugliese.
 In May 2022, Benedict Wong was revealed to be reprising his MCU role as Wong, while Jon Bass was revealed to be part of the cast as Todd Phelps.
 Nicholas Cirillo, David Otunga, and Griffin Matthews were revealed to be part of the cast in May 2022.
 That July, Drew Matthews was revealed to be playing Dennis Bukowski.
 The following month, Mark Linn-Baker was revealed to be playing Morris Walters, Patty Guggenheim was revealed as Madisynn King, and Rhys Coiro, Kat's husband, was revealed as Donny Blaze.
 In August, Megan Thee Stallion was revealed to have a cameo appearance in the series as herself.
 Her inclusion in the series was suggested by Jamil, after the two had worked together on the television series Legendary.

 Feige also teased appearances from other MCU characters given Walters' work as a lawyer for superheroes, with Maslany confirming there would be "some really fun characters" in the series that Walters was defending or going up against in court.
 The majority of the cameos in the series are characters from the comics that have yet to appear in the MCU.
 Charlie Cox was revealed to be appearing in the series in his MCU role of Matt Murdock / Daredevil in July 2022, which Coiro called the series' "biggest surprise".
 He had been approached by Feige in June 2020 to reprise his role from Marvel's Netflix television series for this and the film Spider-Man: No Way Home (2021).
 In August 2022, Brandon Stanley was revealed as Eugene Patilio / Leap-Frog.
-Nick Gomez and Justin Eaton appear as Wrecker and Thunderball, respectively, members of the Wrecking Crew, while David Pasquesi appears as Craig Hollis / Mr. Immortal.
+Nick Gomez and Justin Eaton appear as Wrecker and Thunderball, respectively, members of the Wrecking Crew, while David Pasquesi appears as Craig Hollis / Mister Immortal.
 Additional characters include Nathan Hurd as Man-Bull, Joseph Castillo-Midyett as El Águila, Terrence Clowe as Saracen, and Jordan Aaron Ford as Porcupine.
+The villain Bushwacker was also considered to appear, but was cut from one of the series' early episodes.
 Wil Deusner provides motion-capture for Skaar, Hulk's son.
 Gao was unaware if Marvel Studios planned to have Deusner remain in the role for Skaar's future appearances.